-Our Occupational Therapists can talk to you about alternative safety solutions including: plugs that can be removed and stored nearby as a ‘quick fix’ to the risk of floods caused by forgotten taps in basins or baths, and put back into position when assistance is available to use the bath or basin safely.
-The Sure stop shut off valve which can be used to cut of water to specific appliances at home.
-Automatic taps that switch on when you place your hands under them.
-Press button timed taps that only stay flowing for a pre-set time limit may help to reduce the risk of flooding and also save water wastage when taps are left running.
+We can also talk to you about automatic taps that switch on when you place your hands under them and press button timed taps; that only stay flowing for a pre-set time limit, which may also help to reduce the risk of flooding and also save water wastage when taps are left running.

 We love the simple Magiplug solution to flood prevention at home, an innovative plug that can be bought from hardware shops, with a design feature that responds to the weight of the water and releases the water down the drain if levels are too high in the bath or basin.